-All about auroras – learn more about amazing northern lights!
+All about Northern Lights – learn more about amazing Auroras!

-You might have heard that auroras start from the sun and collide in the atmosphere giving the light phenomena when returning from excited state to zero state and so on with the scientific stuff.
+You might have heard that Northern Lights start from the sun and collide in the atmosphere giving the light phenomena when returning from excited state to zero state and so on with the scientific stuff.

 What you need to know is where, when and how you can see them.

 Muonio is situated straight under the aurora oval which circulates the magnetic poles.
 We are approx 69 deg Northern latitude.
 This means that we have auroral activity every second night without any special events in the sun.